WE ARE EXPERTS

 Municipal Licensing and Advocacy / Criminal Defense / Compliance

 Mr. Shevick received his Juris Doctor from the Thomas M. Cooley Law School, where he consistently made the dean’s list.
-He earned a Bachelor of Arts Degree in English from Michigan State University.
+He earned a Bachelor of Arts in English from Michigan State University.
 He is a Sigma Alpha Epsilon and a diehard football fan.
 Mr. Shevick enjoys tailgating, going to Michigan State football and basketball games, caring for his pitbull Maddux, talking politics, and spending time with family and friends.

 Nicholas Castro, Associate Attorney